 All pupils shall be assigned by geographic attendance zones and will attend the school designated to serve their area of residence.
 Specific areas served by each attendance zone will be marked on a map in the central administration office.
 The Board may revise attendance zones from time to time to attain maximum utilization of school facilities.1

+No student may be assigned to or required to attend a charter school by the District.

 If Families Move